wijnen/python-lua/README.md

 - `luatable.dict()`: Converts the table to a Python dict, containing all items.
 - `luatable.list()`: Converts the table to a Python list.
 Only the values with integer keys are inserted, and the list stops at the first missing element.
 In other words, this is only useful for lists that don't contain nil "values".
 Also note that the indexing changes: luatable[1] is the first element, and it is the same as luatable.list()[0].
 - `luatable.pop(index = -1)`: Removes the last index (or the given index) from the table and shifts the contents of the table to fill its place using `table.remove`.
 The index must be an integer.
-If it is negative, the length of the table is added to it.
-- `code.make_table(data = ())`: Create a Lua table from the given data and return it as a Python object.
-The object is created in and owned by Lua.
-The first element in the sequence will have index 1 in the table.
+Negative indices count from the back of the list, with -1 being the last element.

 ## First elements
 Because there is a difference between the index of the first element of a list